IntuitionLabs

 These platforms provide the underlying technology to build chatbots, often in the cloud.
 They offer NLP engines, dialog management tools, and integration APIs.
 Health organizations use them to create bespoke chatbots or modify templates.
 Important examples include:

-Google Dialogflow (Cloud) – Dialogflow provides intent-based NLU for chatbots.
-It integrates with Google Cloud’s ecosystem (Cloud Healthcare API, BigQuery, etc.).
-As of 2025, Google offers Dialogflow CX for large-scale bots and Actions on Google for voice.
-While Google Cloud does not label Dialogflow itself as HIPAA-eligible in marketing materials, Google will sign a BAA for a wide range of its cloud services, including Dialogflow (after contacting sales) ([25]) (as Google Cloud’s compliance docs indicate HIPAA support is available for enterprise accounts).
-Google’s strength lies in automatic language translation and scalability.
-Developers have built health bots on Dialogflow (often connected to FHIR EHR data via Cloud Healthcare API).
-For example, a Stanford project used Dialogflow to create a pediatric symptom checker integrated with Google Assistant.
+• Google Dialogflow (Cloud) – Dialogflow provides intent-based NLU for chatbots.
+It integrates with Google Cloud’s ecosystem (Cloud Healthcare API, BigQuery, Vertex AI).
+Google offers Dialogflow CX for large-scale, multi-turn bots.
+While Google Cloud does not label Dialogflow itself as HIPAA-eligible in marketing materials, Google will sign a BAA for a wide range of its cloud services, including Dialogflow (after contacting sales) ([25]).
+Google’s strength lies in automatic language translation, scalability, and access to its medical AI models.
+Google has developed MedGemma (open-sourced January 2026, built on Gemma 3), which scores 87.7% on MedQA and can analyze 3D CT/MRI scans—a potential complement to Dialogflow-based healthcare bots.
+Developers have built health bots on Dialogflow connected to FHIR EHR data via Cloud Healthcare API.
 The downside is that additional work is required to limit context (to ensure compliance) and to incorporate medical content safely.

-Open-Source Frameworks (Rasa) – Rasa is an open-source conversational AI framework that many organizations choose for full control.
-Rasa consists of Rasa Open Source (for building NLU and dialog flows) and Rasa Enterprise/Pro (with UI tools).
-It can be deployed on-premises or in customer-managed cloud, which is attractive for data privacy (since no third-party processes PHI).
+• Open-Source Frameworks (Rasa) – Rasa is an open-source conversational AI framework that many organizations choose for full control.
+Rasa raised a $30 million Series C in February 2024 (total funding: $70M+) and has surpassed 50 million developer downloads.
+The platform now includes CALM (Conversational AI with Language Models), an enterprise framework that combines LLMs with controlled dialogue management for safer, more predictable conversational AI.
+Rasa can be deployed on-premises or in customer-managed cloud, which is attractive for data privacy (since no third-party processes PHI).
 Rasa allows health systems to implement HIPAA controls internally.
-For example, a European hospital built a patient support chatbot on Rasa, complying with local data laws.
+Major clients include American Express and Deutsche Telekom.
 Rasa offers flexibility (developers can integrate any ML model) and is cost-effective (no license fee for OSS).
 The cons are that Rasa requires more developer expertise and the organization is responsible for compliance setup (encryption, audit logs, etc.).
-The Rasa Ecosystem does include healthcare use-case tutorials, though credible third-party studies are sparse.

 Table 1 below compares key features of selected development platforms.
 (Note that feature availability can change; organizations should check current specs and contract details.)

-Sources: AWS documentation ([23]), Microsoft Azure Health Bot docs ([24]), Google Cloud security statements, IBM compliance docs ([26]), Rasa blog/guides.
+Sources: AWS documentation ([23]), Microsoft Healthcare Agent Service docs ([24]), Google Cloud security statements, IBM compliance docs ([26]), Rasa blog/guides.
 HIPAA eligibility is explicitly confirmed for AWS Lex ([23]) and Azure Health Bot ([24]); other platforms similarly can be configured for compliance.

 Specialized Healthcare Chatbot Solutions